- 120 Whitesides Hall

 - Note: Or by appointment.

 Laura Bond is a Full Professor of Drama and Interdisciplinary Studies at UNC Asheville where she teaches courses on acting, directing, vocal production, and emotional expression.
-She has also served as Chair of the Drama department (2011-2014), Program Director of the Arts & Ideas program since 2007, and Program Director of the Arts Management & Entrepreneurship program since 2017.
+She has also served as Chair of the Drama department (2011-2014), Program Director of the Arts & Ideas program (2007-2020), and Program Director of the Arts Management & Entrepreneurship program since 2017.

 Professor Bond’s primary research interests center around the development of a physical emotion regulation method using somatic education philosophies with the science-based emotional effector patterns (EEP).
 During ten years of research and development, she combined the teaching of EEPs with somatic education theories to design a physical approach for expressing and modulating emotions called the Emotional Body® method.
 She teaches this method in UNC Asheville classes, and in workshops and intensive courses nationally and internationally.
 To read more about her method go to emotionalbody.co.